 You can also launch this workflow using the search tool.

-- In the Geography section, use the Analysis extent drop-down menu to define the geographic extent of the analysis by searching for a standard geography, selecting Current map extent, or choosing a site.
+- In the Geography section, use the Area of interest drop-down menu to define the geographic extent of the analysis by searching for a standard geography, selecting Current map extent, or choosing a site.

 Note:

-You can modify the analysis extent at any time in the Geography section.
+You can modify the area of interest at any time in the Geography section.

 - If the country or region is set to a location with multiple POI data sources, use the Data source drop-down menu to select the data source.
 You can set the default POI data source in the app preferences.